creativity is a journey...

 That’s why we started The MT Project, a mentoring program for high school students who want to pursue the arts, specifically theatre or musical theatre, after they graduate.

-We will be holding a FREE information session for students and their parents on what to expect if you’re going to audition for college theatre programs.
+We will be holding an information session for students and their parents on what to expect if you’re going to audition for college theatre programs.
 This talk will cover:

 – The pre-audition process & school selection